neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

 </div>

-### Step 5: Deploy a Smart Contract on Solana Testnet
+### Step 5: Deploy a Smart Contract on Solana Devnet

 In the left sidebar menu, select `Deploy & run transactions`.
 The `DEPLOY & RUN TRANSACTIONS` menu will become active.